A data model for biomolecular sequences, features, alignments, references

-Suitable for Web services and programmatic libraries
+Suitable as an exchange format for Web services and programmatic libraries

 BioXSD version 1.1, release 1.1.2